osate/osate2/core/org.osate.help/html/plugins/latency.md

 without executing a recovery handler, in other words a best case lower bound.

 **Note**: The latency analysis tool only considers explicitly set Deadline values.
-By default the Deadline is set to be the Period value - the latency analysis interprets this as if the deadline is not set.
+The default value of the Deadline is that of the Period value.
+The latency analysis does not include the default value.

+**Note**: The flow specification latency is used as processing latency contribution if the execution time (in ET) or deadline (in DL) is not set.

 **Preference note**: The preference setting lets the user choose between using maximum execution time and deadline as the worst-case processing latency